Temporary and emergency accommodation

 be suitable for your children to visit

 Temporary accommodation should also be reasonably accessible to your household’s workplaces, schools, and health and support services.

-If you are pregnant or homeless with children, you should not have to stay in unsuitable accommodation for more than seven days.
-This includes hostels and bed and breakfasts.
+You should not have to stay in unsuitable accommodation for more than seven days.
+This includes some hostels and bed and breakfasts.

-If things change for your household, your temporary accommodation may become unsuitable.
+If things change for you or anyone you live with, your temporary accommodation may become unsuitable.
 For example:

-if someone in the household becomes ill or their physical or mental health needs change
+if someone becomes ill or their physical or mental health needs change

-if there’s a change in the number of people in your household
+if there’s a change in the number of people living with you

 How to report unsuitable accommodation